jmello26/p1/README.md

-# Project 1 - Environment Setup (And a little something about myself)
+# Project 1 - Environment Setup

----
+#(And a little something about myself)

 ## Live URL
 <http://p1-jmello26.gopagoda.com/>

 ## Description
 Create a single web page that answers the following questions.
-The questions allow the teaching team to get to know you.

 Questions:
 * In 2+ sentences describe who you are and what you do.